Metempsychosis: Platonic philosophy

-The real weight and importance of metempsychosis in the Western tradition are due to its adoption by Plato.
-In the eschatological myth that closes the Republic, he tells how Er, the son of Armenius, miraculously returned to life on the 12th day after death and recounted the secrets of the other world.
+The weight and importance of metempsychosis in the Western tradition are from its adoption by Plato.
+In the eschatological myth that closes the Republic, he tells how Er, the son of Armenius, miraculously returned to life on the twelfth day after death and recounted the secrets of the other world.
 After death, he said, he went with others to the place of Judgment and saw the souls returning from heaven, and proceeded with them to a place where they chose new lives, human and animal.
 He saw the soul of Orpheus changing into a swan, Thamyras becoming a nightingale, musical birds choosing to be men, and Atalanta choosing the honours of an athlete.
 Men were seen passing into animals and wild and tame animals changing into each other.
 After their choice, the souls drank of Lethe and then shot away like stars to their birth.
 There are myths and theories to the same effect in other dialogues, including the Phaedrus, Meno, Phaedo, Timaeus, and Laws.
-In Plato's view the number of souls was fixed; souls are never created, but only transmigrate from one body to another.
+In Plato's view the number of souls was fixed; souls are never created or destroyed but only transmigrate from one body to another.
+Origen's doctrine of the preexistence of souls was close to Plato's idea of metempsychosis and was frequently attacked, including by Augustine of Hippo and Aeneas of Gaza.

 Modern

 Scholars have debated the extent of Plato's belief in metempsychosis since at least the Renaissance.
-Marsilio Ficino argued that Plato's references to metempsychosis were intended allegorically.
-Scholars have tended to agree with this assessment.
-Chad Jorgensen and Gerard Naddaf, for instance, agree with Ficino.
-But some recent scholars have come to doubt this view.
-For example, Campbell argues that Plato intends the theory of reincarnation to explain features of the world and animal life in the Timaeus, and in other dialogues, it is follows from various commitments that Plato argues for.
+Marsilio Ficino argued that Plato's references to metempsychosis were intended to be allegorical.
+Modern scholars, including Chad Jorgensen and Gerard Naddaf, have tended to agree with Ficino.

 "Metempsychosis" is the title of a longer work by the metaphysical poet John Donne, written in 1601.
 The poem, also known as the Infinitati Sacrum, consists of two parts, the "Epistle" and "The Progress of the Soule".
 In the first line of the latter part, Donne writes that he "sing[s] of the progresse of a deathlesse soule".

 Metempsychosis is a recurring theme in James Joyce's modernist novel Ulysses (1922).
-In Joycean fashion, the word famously appears in Leopold Bloom's inner monologue, recalling how his wife, Molly Bloom, apparently mispronounced it earlier that day as "met him pike hoses."